 The DSL will keep the case under constant review and the school will consider a referral to local authority children's social care if the situation does not seem to be improving.
-Timelines of interventions will be monitored and reviewed.
-All evidence is recorded on CPOMs, including correspondence from safeguarding partners.
+Timelines of interventions will be monitored and reviewed on CPOMS.